dmitriz/llm-selection/PROJECT_BACKLOG.md

 - **Model selection is not static**: capabilities evolve rapidly, so selection logic must be easily editable
 - Reasoning models (GPT-4o, Claude Opus) often required for synthesis, logic, ambiguity
 - Generation-first models (e.g. Gemini Pro) may be better for formatting, templating, speed
-- **Reviewers are essential**: many LLMs produce superficially plausible but flawed answers
+- Reviewers are essential: many LLMs produce superficially plausible, but flawed answers
 - Model hallucination is often subtle; detecting it must be part of the process
-- **Two-way flow with agents like Copilot** is critical (copilot executes, LLMs generate)
+- **Two-way flow with agents like Copilot** is critical (e.g., Copilot asks LLM → LLM generates solution → Copilot verifies and executes)
 - **File- and folder-based context** is more scalable than prompt text alone
 - Local quantized models (e.g., via Ollama, llama.cpp) are viable but must be benchmarked
 - Cost/rate limits can be offset by chaining: cheap model for draft, powerful model for polish